Tom Clark (sports executive): PBA commissioner

-In 2018, Clark oversaw the transition of the PBA's television media rights from ESPN (which had held the rights since 2001) to Fox Broadcasting.
+In 2018, Clark led the transition of the PBA's television media rights from ESPN (which had held the rights since 2001) to Fox Broadcasting.
 PBA Tournament broadcasts began airing on FS1 as well as Fox network terrestrial stations in the 2019 season.
 For his bold move to award TV rights to Fox and negotiate 60 hours of PBA Tour TV coverage over the 2019 season (versus 32 hours on ESPN in 2018), Clark was named Bowlers Journal International 2018 Person of the Year.
 In August 2023, the PBA and Fox agreed on a two-year extension of their broadcast partnership through the 2025 season.
+Following the termination of the Fox contract after the 2025 season, Clark managed the transition of PBA broadcast rights to CW Sports and CBS networks for 2026 and later.

-Late in 2019, the PBA was purchased by Bowlero Corporation.
+Late in 2019, the PBA was purchased by Bowlero Corporation (now Lucky Strike Entertainment Corporation).
 Bowlero installed Colie Edison as CEO of the PBA, while retaining Clark as Commissioner.

 During the 2020 season, Clark presided over major scheduling changes as a result of the COVID-19 pandemic.
 The PBA was able to put on 14 title events this season, many held without an audience.

 In January 2022, Colie Edison resigned as PBA CEO to take a position with the WNBA.
-The CEO position has since remained vacant, making Clark the de facto leader of the PBA.
+The CEO position remained vacant through 2025, making Clark the de facto leader of the PBA for four seasons before the PBA and Lucky Strike Entertainment hired Peter Murray as CEO and Head of Media in January 2026.